 Desktop Trading Platforms

 Currently, IC Markets does not offer any in-house desktop trading platforms.
-Still, it offers a decent range of third-party platforms, including MetaTrader 4, MetaTrader 5 and cTrader.
+Still, it offers a decent range of third-party platforms, including MetaTrader 4, MetaTrader 5, cTrader, and TradingView.

 MetaTrader4